freeCodeCamp/freeCodeCamp/guide/english/java/garbage-collection/index.md

     }

     @Override
-    // finalize method is a method which is called on object once
+    // finalize method is a method which is called on an object once
     // before garbage collector is destroying it and reclaiming its memory protected void finalize() throws Throwable
     {